AnnLe4869/cse145_web_presence/README.md

 Branson Beihl:

 - Characterized positional errors on the UWB system
+- Collected test data for the IMU characterization
 - Fine tuned the IMUs' data using data from the accurate IMU

 Danny Vo: